spapas/spapas.github.io/content/easy-immutable-objects.rst

 :summary: How to avoid mutations in your objects and a poor man's lens!
 :status: draft

-With the rise of Redux_ and other similar frameworks (e.g Hyperapp_) that try to be a little more *functional* (functional as in functional programming), a new problem was introduced to Javascript programmers (at least to those that weren't familair with functional programming): How to keep their application's
+With the rise of Redux_ and other similar frameworks (e.g Hyperapp_), i.e frameworks that try to be a little more *functional* (functional as in functional programming), a new problem was introduced to Javascript programmers (at least to those that weren't familair with functional programming): How to keep their application's